courtneybooker/apcsa2020/unit10/README.md

 # Unit 10 - Recursion

 This unit introduces the concept of recursion – defining a process in terms of itself.
-In practice, this means writingmethods which contain calls to themselves to solve a problem.
+In practice, this means writing methods which contain calls to themselves to solve a problem.

 ## Duration
 * 3 Weeks